WeInspireTech/gitlab-search-with-branches/README.md

-  --extension <file-extension>         only search for contents in files with given extension --path <path>                        only search in files in the given path --help                               output usage information --branch                             search using this branch, otherwise use project's default
+  --extension <file-extension>         only search for contents in files with given extension --path <path>                        only search in files in the given path --help                               output usage information --branch                             search on this branch, otherwise use master

 Commands:
   setup [options] <personal-access-token>  create configuration file